phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 }
 ```

-When we run `cargo xtest` now, we see the following output:
+When we run `cargo test` now, we see the following output:

 ![QEMU printing "Hello World!", "Running 1 tests", and "trivial assertion... [ok]"](qemu-test-runner-output.png)

 The `tests` slice passed to our `test_runner` function now contains a reference to the `trivial_assertion` function.
 From the `trivial assertion... [ok]` output on the screen we see that the test was called and that it succeeded.

 After executing the tests, our `test_runner` returns to the `test_main` function, which in turn returns to our `_start` entry point function.
 At the end of `_start`, we enter an endless loop because the entry point function is not allowed to return.
-This is a problem, because we want `cargo xtest` to exit after running all tests.
+This is a problem, because we want `cargo test` to exit after running all tests.

 ## Exiting QEMU

-Right now we have an endless loop at the end of our `_start` function and need to close QEMU manually on each execution of `cargo xtest`.
-This is unfortunate because we also want to run `cargo xtest` in scripts without user interaction.
+Right now we have an endless loop at the end of our `_start` function and need to close QEMU manually on each execution of `cargo test`.
+This is unfortunate because we also want to run `cargo test` in scripts without user interaction.
 The clean solution to this would be to implement a proper way to shutdown our OS.
 Unfortunately this is relatively complex, because it requires implementing support for either the [APM] or [ACPI] power management standard.

 [APM]: https://wiki.osdev.org/APM
 [ACPI]: https://wiki.osdev.org/ACPI